Skip to main content

 3. Click Make user inactive

-Important: If you select Delete employee, all master data and records are permanently deleted and cannot be restored.
+Important: If you choose Delete employee, all master data and registrations are permanently deleted and cannot be restored.

 4. Select termination date for the date the old policy is valid until